 We interview everyone who applies to our trips to make sure that each group is made up of a well-matched and eclectic blend of people.

 The trips are often over-subscribed and we work hard to select groups of travelers who will work well together.
-Our trips attract both solo travellers and couples.
+Our trips attract both solo travellers, friends and couples.

 WE are uncompromising